Luke 9

 43And all were astonished at the majesty of God.

-But of all wondering at all that He did, He said to His disciples, 44“You let these words sink into your ears; for the Son of Man is about to be betrayed into the hands of men.”
-45But they did not understand this saying, and it was veiled from them, that they should not understand it.
-And they were afraid to ask Him concerning this saying.
+But in all wondering at all that He was doing, He said to His disciples, 44“You⁺ let these words sink into your⁺ ears; for the Son of Man is about to be betrayed into the hands of men.”
+45But they were not knowing this saying, and it was veiled from them, so that they should not understand it.
+And they were afraid to ask Him about this saying.

 The Greatest in the Kingdom

-46And an argument came up among them, which of them might be greatest.
-47But Jesus, having known the reasoning of their heart, having taken hold of a child, set it by Him, 48and He said to them, “Whoever shall receive this child in My name, receives Me; and whoever shall receive Me, receives the One having sent Me.
-For the one being least among you all, he shall be great.”
+46And a reasoning entered among them, who might be greater of them.
+47But Jesus, having known the reasoning of their heart, having taken hold of a little child, set him beside Himself, 48and He said to them, “Whoever shall receive this little child in My name receives Me; and whoever shall receive Me receives the One having sent Me.
+For the one being least among you⁺ all, he is great.”

-50And Jesus said to him, “Do not forbid it; for whoever is not against us is for us.”
+50And Jesus said to him, “Do not forbid it; for whoever is not against you⁺ is for you⁺.

 The Samaritans Reject Jesus

-51And it came to pass in the completing of the days of His ascension, that He steadfastly set the face to go to Jerusalem.
+51And it came to pass in the completing of the days of His being taken up that He steadfastly set the face to go to Jerusalem.
 52And He sent messengers before His face.
-And having gone, they entered into a village of the Samaritans, so as to make ready for Him.
-53And they did not receive Him, because His face was going toward Jerusalem.
+And having gone, they entered into a village of the Samaritans, so as to prepare for Him.
+53And they did not receive Him, because His face was going to Jerusalem.

-54And the disciples James and John having seen it, said, “Lord, will You that we should call fire to come down from heaven and to consume them?”b
+54And having seen it, the disciples James and John said, “Lord, do You want that we should call fire to come down from heaven and to consume them?”

-55And having turned, He rebuked them,c 56and they went to another village.
+55And having turned, He rebuked them, 56and they went to another village.

 The Cost of Discipleship

-57And as they were going along the road, someone said to Him, “I will follow You wherever You may go.”
+57And in their going in the road, someone said to Him, “I will follow You wherever You may go.”

-58And Jesus said to him, “The foxes have holes, and the birds of the air nests; but the Son of Man has nowhere He might lay the head.”
+58And Jesus said to him, “The foxes have holes, and the birds of the sky nests, but the Son of Man has nowhere He might lay the head.”

 59And He said to another, “Follow Me.”